-“We have experienced, as a church, such incredible favour over the last year.”
+“We have experienced such incredible favour over the last year.”

-These are astounding numbers, despite many people being fearful of attending church in person and us being forced to limit the size of those meeting in person at our meetings.
-Even more exciting is that, in the face of such fears and difficulties, we have welcomed 3421 visitors during this time.
-This has led to 266 first-time salvations as well as 586 people who have returned to or recommitted to, the Lord.
-That is over 850 people whose eternal destiny has changed!
-If angels celebrate over one who repents then this is a massive reason to celebrate.
+These are astounding numbers, despite many people being fearful of attending church in person and us being forced to limit the size of our in-person meetings.
+Even more exciting is that, in the face of such fears and difficulties, we have welcomed 3,421 visitors during this time.
+This has led to 266 first-time salvations as well as 586 people who have returned or recommitted to the Lord.
+That is over 850 people whose eternal destinies have changed!
+If angels celebrate over one who repents, then this is a massive reason to celebrate.